Northland Paving Toronto Blogs

 Crash Wall on Bullock Drive, Markham, ON.

 Crash walls are required to be installed in most new developments today in Ontario that are adjacent to a railway corridor.
-These large concrete barriers are required for protection in the event of a train derailment.
+These large concrete barriers are required for protection during a train derailment.
 The management of sound and vibration are other issues addressed by the installation.

-As our cities expand, more railway corridors are now a development reality.
-Crash walls are required for both commercial, industrial and residential land use.
+As our cities expand, more railway corridors are becoming a development reality.
+Crash walls are required for commercial, industrial, and residential land use.
 Concrete crash walls require specialized experience and engineering.
 Each project is inspected for site-specific constraints and safety concerns.

-Significant changes have been made in recent years to both federal legislation and some provincial land use acts.
-The original guidelines were reviewed and updated in 2013 by a joint collaboration from the railways, municipalities and government.
-This pertains to the development of industrial, commercial and residential lands.
+Significant changes have been made in recent years to federal legislation and some provincial land use acts.
+In 2013, the original guidelines for the development of industrial, commercial, and residential lands were reviewed and updated by a joint collaboration of the railways, municipalities, and government.

-The Guidelines for New Development in Proximity to Railway Operations also include the recommended building setbacks for new residential development in proximity to railway operations.
+The Guidelines for New Development in Proximity to Railway Operations also include the recommended building setbacks for new residential development near railway operations.

 Driveway Permits in Toronto?